MattMcAdams/colorscale/README.md

 - Share settings via JSON export
 - Click button to copy all hex colors
 - Click a button to copy an SVG of all colors to be pasted into design software
+- Save palettes to the Library
+- Organize palettes into Groups
+- Export and import library data via JSON files

 ## Roadmap